CivicActions/guidebook/docs/070-project-management/contract-expiration-tracking.md

 ## Wrappers

-All projects include Legal and Project Management Wrappers.
-These two documents serve to point Project Managers - and any other CivicActions employees - to key contract details.
+Wrappers are documents that provide critical contract details.
+All projects include a Legal and a Project Management Wrapper.
+These two documents serve to point Project Managers - and any other CivicActions employee - to what we are obliged to deliver.

 ## Contract Management